josepdoriol1/joseporiolcarne/README.md

-## Presentation

-Hello, my name is Josep Oriol Carné, and I'm a Software Engineer with extensive experience in the FinTech and banking sectors.
+Hello, my name is **Josep Oriol Carné**, and I'm a Software Engineer with extensive experience in the FinTech and banking sectors.
 I'm deeply passionate about algorithmic trading and machine learning.

 I share my insights on genetic programming, software development and randomness in the blog: